History of rail transport in China: Cultural Revolution

 The launch of the Cultural Revolution in 1966 brought political turmoil to the country and disruptions to railway operations.
 In the fall of 1966, by Chairman Mao's edict, the Red Guards from around the country could travel on trains for free.
 To prevent political factional fighting to spread into the railways, the national railways were assigned to the command of the military in the summer of 1967.
 Railway management and operations, nevertheless, slipped rapidly.
 Accident rates rose 25% from 1966 to 1967, and another 20% from 1967 to 1968.
 Premier Zhou Enlai and other moderate leaders pushed back against leftist-radical management of the railway and operations began to improve in 1969.
 In 1973, the system shipped 800 million tons, a new record.
 In 1974, however, the Gang of Four with the Criticize Lin, Criticize Confucius Campaign, reasserted the leftist line and railway performance plummted again.
 From the summer of 1974 to early 1975, railway hubs in Xuzhou, Changsha, Guiyang, and Baotou experienced freight bottlenecks.
 In April 1975, Deng Xiaoping took control of the leadership and directed the railways to focus on productivity and safety.
 In April 1975, the railways' coal carrying targets were met for the first time in nearly five years.
 In early 1976, after Deng Xiaoping was removed from power and the Gang of Four reasserted control, railway performance declined again.
 Compared to 1975, freight fell by 46.3 million tons year-on-year, accidents rose by 17% and tax revenues paid to the state fell by 740 million.

 Despite the turmoil of the Cultural Revolution and slowdown in rail construction at home, the Chinese Railway Ministry and the Rail Corps managed to build a 1860 km railway across Tanzania and Zambia.
 The TAZARA Railway was by far the largest foreign aid project undertaken by China in Africa.
 As many as 56,000 Chinese engineers and workers were sent overseas from 1968 to 1975.

-After the Cultural Revolution ended and the economic reforms were launched in 1978, the railways were reorganized and rededicated to improving safety, performance, technology and profitability.
+After the Cultural Revolution ended and the reform and opening up were launched in 1978, the railways were reorganized and rededicated to improving safety, performance, technology and profitability.
 These principles have guided the railway's operations in the decades since.

 In 1998, passenger trains averaged 54.5 km/h and freight trains averaged 31.8 km/h.